 > LEARN MORE

-Cal has been in ministry for 35 years service on staff; a lead pastor; church planter; coach and mentor; and a District Departmental director.
-He has worked with the Arizona District in a similar capacity and currently serves the Illinois District as its church Planting Director.
+Cal has been in ministry for more than 35 years: served as lead pastor; church planter; coach and mentor; and as a District Departmental Director.
+In recent years, he worked with the Arizona District as the Healthy Church Network Director and in the Illinois District as their Church Planting Director.
 We are excited to have Cal working in the Northern California & Nevada District serving as our Church Planting and Pastoral Care Director.

 > LEARN MORE